Backbase/golden-sample-app/README.md

 ## Build

+To run the project on a development server, run
+`ng build my-app

-Run `ng build my-app` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+The build artifacts are stored in the `dist/` directory.

+To build the app to production, use the `--prod` flag.

 ## Tests